PICTON, New Zealand — For many, the tiny South Island town of Picton is nothing more than the endpoint of the ferry.

 Edwin Fox Maritime Museum

 The centerpiece of the Edwin Fox Maritime Museum is the remains of a ship that transported immigrants to New Zealand and Australia.
-The vessel, said to be the “oldest merchant sailing ship still afloat,” was built in 1853 in India; it is the only remain ship that brought convicts to Australia.
+The vessel, said to be the “oldest merchant sailing ship still afloat,” was built in 1853 in India; it is the only remaining ship that brought convicts to Australia.

 After its sailing days were finished, the boat was used in the 1880s as a floating freezer and later as a coal store hulk.
 In about 1950, the Edwin Fox was left to rot on its moorings, but thankfully, she was saved and preserved as a museum piece.